 3 things to do when you’ve got a 21-24 month old

-- Hire an entertainer for your toddler’s second birthday party
+- Start planning for your toddler’s second birthday party

 - Download our family weekly meal planner

 - See why it is important to read to your children

 Please note: All children are different, these are generic guides and aren’t a substitute for professional medical advice.
 If you have any concerns, don’t hesitate to contact your health care provider.